David is a government contracts attorney in Husch Blackwell's Technology, Manufacturing

-David is a government contracts attorney on Husch Blackwell’s Technology, Manufacturing & Transportation team.
-He represents manufacturing and technology clients, as well as several transportation clients, including those in the air, trucking and logistics sectors.
-A special focus of David’s practice is contracts awarded by the U.S. Postal Service (USPS) contracts.
-He regularly advises clients on a variety of issues, including selection and award, protests and disagreements, contract administration, contract interpretation, subcontracting, compliance, changes, equitable adjustments, claims and disputes, false claims, government investigations, due diligence, audits, Freedom of Information Act (FOIA) requests, termination and debarment.
+& Transportation practice group, with a special focus on the rules and policies governing U.S. Postal Service (USPS) contracts.
+He regularly advises clients on a wide variety of issues arising under federal contracts, including selection and award, protests and disagreements, contract administration, interpretation, subcontracting, compliance, changes, equitable adjustments, claims and disputes, false claims, investigations, due diligence, audits, Freedom of Information Act (FOIA) requests, termination, and debarment.
 He also serves as counsel to the National Star Route Mail Contractors Association (NSRMCA), for which he writes a monthly column on postal contracting.